replit/river/PROTOCOL.md

   message: string;
 }

+// This is sent when one side wishes to cancel or "abort" the stream
+// abruptly from user-space.
+Handling this is up to the procedure
+// implementation or the caller. interface AbortError extends BaseError {
+  code: 'ABORT';
+  message: string;
+}

-type ProtocolError = UncaughtError | InvalidRequest;
+type ProtocolError = UncaughtError | InvalidRequestError | AbortError;
 ```

-`ProtocolError`s, just like service-level errors, are wrapped with a `Result`, which is further wrapped with `TransportMessage` and MUST have a `StreamClosedBit` flag.
+`ProtocolError`s, just like service-level errors, are wrapped with a `Result`, which is further wrapped with `TransportMessage` and MUST have a `StreamAbortBit` flag.
+Please note that these are separate from user-defined errors, which should be treated just like any output message.

 There are 4 `Control` payloads: